-Keep in mind that everyone you meet with knows you’re planning a wedding for the first time.
+Keep in mind that everyone you meet with knows you’re planning a wedding for the first time, and are likely to have a plethora or questions.
 You’re not expected to be an expert, but with varying levels of service throughout the industry, it can be extremely helpful to arm yourself with some important knowledge.
 These are some of the very important, but still fairly basic questions you want to make sure you’re asking your prospective venue.

 1. How full service is the venue?

 The answer to this question will help you determine how much work you’ll need to do for your wedding, whether or not you need a planner, and how you should view pricing.
 If a venue is not full service, you’ll simply be renting an empty space, and will need to bring in a caterer, party rentals for equipment, furniture and dinnerware, and more.
 A planner is definitely more necessary in a case such as this and it’s important to remember that the venue cost will only be a small portion of your overall budget.
 In a more full service venue, you’ll find on-site catering, as well as the necessary equipment, though many allow additional rentals to customize your event design.

 2. Is there a rental fee, or any other fee outside of the per person price?